Kiplinger Interest Rates Outlook: Long Rates Fall with Labor Market Weakness

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Mortgage rates won’t be changing much.
-30-year fixed-rate mortgages are around 6.7%, having changed little during the past nine months.
+Mortgage rates should dip slightly this month in response to the decline in the 10-year note’s yield.
+30-year fixed-rate mortgages are currently around 6.7%, having changed little during the past nine months.
 15-year loans are at 5.9% for borrowers with good credit.
-If the economy weakens, then rates should ease a bit.
-Mortgage rates are still higher than normal, relative to Treasuries, but whenever the Fed cuts short-term rates again, that will boost banks’ lending margins, which should eventually lower mortgage rates a bit, too.
+If the economy weakens more, then rates should also ease further.
+Mortgage rates are still higher than normal relative to Treasuries, but whenever the Fed cuts short-term rates again, that will boost banks’ lending margins, which should eventually lower mortgage rates a bit.

-Top-rated corporate bond yields have also been treading water, along with Treasury yields.
-AAA-rated long-term corporate bonds are yielding 4.9%, BBB-rated bonds are at 5.3%, and CCC-rated bonds have eased to 12.5% from their 15.2% peak in April on reduced recession fears.
+Top-rated corporate bond yields have also been following Treasury yields.
+AAA-rated long-term corporate bonds are yielding 4.8%, BBB-rated bonds are at 5.3%, but CCC-rated bonds bumped up to around 12.5% on the weak employment report.
+CCC bond rates tend to rise when the risk of recession rises.

 Related Content